roman-milk/roman-milk.github.io/surrounded.md

+===

- ****** Surrounded Ch.
-01 ****** byTheTalkMan© "Well, Matt, I know that if I let you, you'd be in here all day with me.
+"Well, Matt, I know that if I let you, you'd be in here all day with me.
 But, I've got shit to do, and you've got to explain to your wife why you're an hour late.
 So, I'll see you later, lover."
 She finished, as she put her shirt on, and was now fully clothed again.
 She walked out of the room and out of the house.
 Now I am alone and naked on the bed.
 I get my bearings back, and the full gravity of what I just did hit me.
 I just cheated on my wife.
 I cheated on her with her sister, and it was the best sex of my life.
 I should be more disgusted with myself than I am.
 I just can't believe I did this to my wife.
 I love Amanda.
 I should have never even thought about sex with Katie, let alone actually doing it.
 I look at the clock.
 Katie's right; it's been over an hour since Amanda called.
 I stood up.
 I've got some explaining to do.

  Somehow, I was able to smooth things over with Amanda.
 She was pissed when I called, but I told her that I was helping this guy who was having car problems, and that I lost track of time.
 She seemed to accept that, but she wasn't in the best of moods while we ate our lunch.
 I promised to make it up to her with a nice dinner.